lelandcope/angular-modules/lc-touch/README.md

 ### Parameters:

-- lcTap - {string} - An expression representing what you would like to do when the element is tapped or clicked
+- ngTap - {string} - An expression representing what you would like to do when the element is tapped or clicked